Telefonica/cross-confluence-tools/README.md

 * [child-process-manager](components/child-process-manager/README.md): A tool to manage child processes.
 Useful to execute shell commands from tests and check their output, for example.

+## Internal tools

+Some other components in the repository are not published, because they are used only in the development of the main packages:

+* [eslint-config](components/eslint-config/README.md): Base configuration for ESLint, enabling to extend it on each different component.
+* [cspell-config](components/cspell-config/README.md): Base configuration for cspell, enabling to extend it on each different component.

 ## Contributing

 Please read our [Contributing Guidelines](./.github/CONTRIBUTING.md) for details on how to contribute to this project before submitting a pull request.